 Braking systems | A car’s braking system is used to control and reduce the speed of a moving car by locking the wheels when the driver pushes the brake pedal. |

-Car Interior & Entertainment | Car Interior & Entertainment Description |
+Car Wheel Components | Car Wheel Components Description |

 ---|---|

-Wheels | Wheels are what make the car go forward by rotating itself. |
+Wheels | Wheels are what make the car move forward as it rotates depending on the engine’s power |

-HVAC (Heating, Ventilation and Air Conditioning) System | |
+HVAC (Heating, Ventilation, and Air Conditioning) System | HVAC system includes climate control that helps regulate the air inside the car cabin |

-5. Car Technology & Electronics
+5. Car Technology & Connectivity

 The car Technology & Electronics includes a series of controls and dashboards for the driver to safely drive the car along with making the driver and passengers’ journey pleasant.